reubenscratton/oaknut/docs/index.md

 a web browser.
 The 'Minesweeper' sample app is running in an iframe to the right of this text.

-Oaknut is currently at the "proof of concept" stage, almost no part of it is fully-featured.
-However all the main problems are solved and all work from the current point lies in building out the many APIs and UI widgetry that modern app developers need.
+Oaknut is currently at the "proof of concept" stage, few parts are fully-featured and no API is frozen.
+However all the main problems are solved and all work from the current point lies in building out the many APIs and UI widgetry that modern developers need.

 ## Getting started
 1. Clone the Oaknut repository: